bharathwajv/RewardsPlus/README.md

 In progress

+// Turn into full fledged loyalty integration which handles cash flow
 // Hang fire to dispatch items - delivery boyservice

 // Signar noti on new purchase or order status change